masc-ucsc/livehd/docs/Concepts.md

 * **Edge**: An edge is the pair of a driver and a sink pin that are directly connected.
   All the graphs use bi-directional edges.

-HERE
-LGraphs are bi-directional graphs that allow algorithms to inspect forward/backward.

 * **Single graph traversal**: This is the basic traversal, and the algorithm does not descent to sub-graphs.
 This traversal does not require a top graph like